 You use a technology called WebSockets.
-Wikipedia describes WebSocket as “a computer communications protocol, providing full-duplex communication channels over a single TCP connection”.
-This simply means WebSockets lets computers communicate with each other in real-time.
+Wikipedia explains WebSocket as “a computer communications protocol, providing full-duplex communication channels over a single TCP connection.”
+In simple terms, WebSockets allow computers to talk to each other in real-time.

 Well this is where things get complicated.
 While some digital signage software apps support player synchronization, none support the feature in mixed hardware environments.
 This means you can possibly synchronize all your Windows players together, but not with Android or SoC players.

-Fortunately, Navori made a breakthrough and created a new QL Player software add-on module that supports multi-hardware and multi-OS synchronization.
+Fortunately, Navori made a breakthrough and created a new Navori Player software add-on module that supports multi-hardware and multi-OS synchronization.

 Navori customers can publish videos, images and templates with embedded objects and live data knowing the content will play perfectly synchronized across any number of players regardless of the hardware or operating system at the other end.

 This add-on is available for Windows, Android and several System on Chip hardware products running on Samsung Tizen, LG WebOS and various displays from Philips, Panasonic, and Elo touch.